 Hereford Chamber Choir was founded in 1983, and currently consists of around 32 mixed voices.
 The choir performs about 6 concerts each academic year in venues across Herefordshire, including an annual concert at Hereford Cathedral.
 We perform a wide variety of music from the choral repertoire, both sacred and secular, ranging from the Renaissance to newly commissioned works.
-The choir also enjoys singing for services at cathedrals, and has just returned from a weekend singing services at Bristol Cathedral.
+The choir also enjoys singing for services at cathedrals, and spent a weekend singing the services at Bristol Cathedral in February 2019.

 Currently we have limited vacancies.
 However, our musical director, Simon Harper, is always willing to hear from potential new members who enjoy singing choral music to a high standard.
 We rehearse on Tuesday evenings from 7.15 – 9.15pm at Holy Trinity Church, Whitecross Road, Hereford.
 An informal audition with the musical director will take place after attendance at a couple of rehearsals.

 On Saturday 8 February 2020 the choir hosted a highly successful choral workshop which was open to anyone.
 53 people enjoyed a morning of singing music inspired by angels, including Tudor composer Thomas Weelkes’ joyous motet Gloria in excelsis Deo, and William Harris’ exquisite double-choir anthem Faire is the heaven.
 If you enjoy singing and would like to come along to our next choral workshop then do contact us.

 Gaudete!
 Music for Advent and Christmas